 - Information concerning a user that the website collects online from the user and maintains in personally identifiable form in combination with any of the above

 Think of the technologies that now fall within those two categories.
 IoT devices such as smart cars, smart appliances, medical monitors, and personal digital assistants can now be hacked to track and contact individuals.
-How many companies are providing services through and have customer information tied to smart devices?
+How many companies provide services and have customer information tied to smart devices?

-To increase personal protections, subsequent laws in the U.S. and around the world have expanded definitions of personal information.
+To increase personal protection, subsequent laws in the U.S. and around the world have expanded definitions of personal information.
 For example, GDPR mentions information on a person’s “genetic, mental, economic, cultural, or social identity.”
-California’s new CCPA, effective January 2020, includes information about online activity, geolocation data, plus visual, thermal, and olfactory information.
-Other additions to the U.S. and global definitions in 2020 included more biometric data and unique keys used to sign or authenticate electronic records.
+California’s CCPA includes information about online activity, geolocation data, plus visual, thermal, and olfactory information.
+Other additions to the U.S. and global definitions included more biometric data and unique keys used to sign or authenticate electronic records.